 Aperture and autofocusing

-Most modern cameras measure exposure and focus the lens when the aperture is wide open, then only closing it down to the required setting shortly before the image is captured.
+Most modern cameras measure exposure and focus the lens when the aperture is wide open, then only close it down to the required setting shortly before the image is captured.
 For the AF system to operate it requires an aperture of at least f/5.6 or larger.

-Consider that you are using a lens with max aperture of f/4, if you add a 2X teleconverter to double the focal length of your lens, the effective aperture of this optical combination drops to f/8 and many cameras will be unable to autofocus the lens or may only be able to use the central AF point in these circumstances.
+Consider that you are using a lens with a max aperture of f/4, if you add a 2X teleconverter to double the focal length of your lens, the effective aperture of this optical combination drops to f/8 and many cameras will be unable to autofocus the lens or may only be able to use the central AF point in these circumstances.

 If you need to know more about autofocus, check my post >> What Is Autofocus And How It Work<<